Just like everything else, eating in Japan comes with its very own rules and customs.

 Do not clean your face or neck with it!
 Hands only.
 In hot summer months using oshibori to clean your mouth will be accepted.

 After use, fold the towel and put it back on the dish it came on.
-During the meal, if a need arises, you can clean your fingers in the towel.
+During the meal, if a need arises, you can clean your fingers with the towel.

 Say the Japanese itadakimasu before eating

-Literally it means “I humbly receive”, but it has a bit of a deeper meaning as well.
+Literally, it means “I humbly receive”, but it has a bit of deeper meaning as well.

 By using itadakimasu you are honouring everyone who made your meal happen – from the plants who grew for your food, to the fishermen who caught the seafood, to the cooks and servers who prepared and brought you the food.